shivangKheradiya/PMLNet/README.md

 ---

+## 📦 Prerequisites

+- Visual Studio (2019 or later)
+- .NET Framework (version compatible with your AVEVA installation)
+- Access to AVEVA Software & It's installation directory

+---

 ## 🤝 Contributing

 This repository is open-source and welcomes contributions!
 If you have ideas, enhancements, or additional examples to share, feel free to: